ZhangSteven/clamc_yield_report/README.md

   metaData['PeriodStartDate'] == '2020-07-01'
 ```

-Suppose pos is the first element in the holding iterator, then following should be true:
+Suppose pos is the first element in the positions iterator, then following should be true:

 ```
   pos['ReportMode'] == 'Investments'